jameskimmel/deSEC_DynDNS/README.md

 ```

 ## run it automatically
-Depending on your OS, there are different way to repeatedly run your script.
+Depending on your OS, there are different ways to repeatedly run your script.
 In these examples, we use a 5min intervall.

 ### Linux